aplteam/Meddy/Docs/ReadMe.md

 Converting to and saving as HTML file
 -------------------------------------

-When a Markdown file is saved by Meddy then it will ask you whether you want to save an HTML file as well.
-In the dialog box you have three options:
+When a Markdown file is saved by Meddy for the first time then it will ask you whether you want to save an HTML file as well along with the Markdown file.

-* always save HTML as well
-* never save HTML
-* keep asking

-The choice is valid for as long the document is not closed.
+If you answer that with a "Y" then Meddy will always save the HTML in its own file whenever you save the Markdown during the current session.

+If you originally said "no" but change your mind later, you can execute the menu command "Save HTML" from the "File" menu.

 If you don't want the HTML file to be saved as a sibling of the Markdown file but somewhere else then you can add a file `.meddy` to the folder where the Markdown file lives.